Activation Functions

 Without a nonlinear activation, stacking layers is pointless — it collapses back to one linear map.
 Activations like ReLU and sigmoid are what let networks learn curves and complex boundaries.

-- Activation
+- Sigmoid

-- Input x
+- Current x / depth

 The idea in plain words